GE Foundation-funded SUSTAIN Communities Initiative

 As a response to the opioid overdose epidemic and part of a continued funding commitment by the GE Foundation, the League developed and launched a program to support health centers in building recovery-informed environments for patients with substance use disorders in 2017.
 The initiative, Substance Use Support & Technical Assistance IN Communities (SUSTAIN Communities), seeks to expand the capacity of community health centers to address substance use disorders in the communities they serve.
 Through a competitive application process, ten (10) community health centers are chosen to participate over the course of 10-12 months.
 Selected community health centers receive a $50,000 stipend to support engagement in this initiative.
 The program receives additional support from Partners HealthCare.

-CHANGE OF NOTE: This funding opportunity is now open to all Massachusetts health centers -- both FQHCs and hospital-licensed health centers.
+CHANGE FROM PREVIOUS FUNDING CYCLE: This funding opportunity is now open to all Massachusetts health centers -- both FQHCs and hospital-licensed health centers.
 We did not have time to re-write the funding documents below which state one criteria for eligibility of funding is to have HRSA funding; this is no longer applicable, so all CHCs can apply.

-The deadline for submitting applications is December 18, 2017.
-This second round of funding for SUSTAIN Communities will be awarded in January 2018:
+The deadline for submitting applications was December 18, 2017.
+This second round of funding for SUSTAIN Communities was awarded in January 2018.